 I decided to price things up anyway.
-Just to give me idea of the costs, for future reference if nothing else.
+Just to give me an idea of the costs, for future reference if nothing else.

 UNBELIEVABLE – EVERYTHING IS SOLD OUT.

 I could not get a squat rack on Amazon, Sport Direct, Decathlon.
-I even found a website that specialises in selling only squat racks, they had zero stock.
+I even found a website that specializes in selling only squat racks, they had zero stock.
 After dropping them a quick email, using Outflash’s tracking system to see if anyone is working and picking up emails.
 They got back to me a day later and had no idea when any stock will be coming in.

-Alternative to weight training
+Keeping Fit and Strong – Alternative to weight training

 Right, I need to find an alternative.

 Remembering that I had read a couple of articles about gymnastic strength training, more specifically using gymnastic rings.
 I decided to see if I could get hold of a pair.
 Luckily Amazon Prime had a few in stock and I got them the next day.

 I hung the rings up on the other end of the beam in the garage that our punch bag is on.
 Excited to start the workout plan I had knocked together after a bit of online research.
 The workout was surprisingly hard.

 At the gym, I’m able to do loads of dips and press-ups.
 Trying to perform these exercises using rings is a different matter.
 I managed 4 sets of 1 and half reps of dips and 4 sets of 5 press-ups.

 Don’t even get me started on pull-ups and chin-ups.
 I had to get an old step ladder to rest my feet on to make it easier.